-The Company's reportable segments consist of the three types of commercial real estate properties for which the Company's decision-makers internally evaluate operating performance and financial results: Office/Industrial/Medical Properties, Residential and Retail Properties.
+The Company's reportable segments consist of the four types of commercial real estate properties for which the Company's decision-makers internally evaluate operating performance and financial results: Office/Industrial Properties, Retail Properties; and Self-Storage

+Properties.
+During the year ended December 31, 2015, the Company sold all of its Self-Storage Properties.
 The Company also has certain corporate level activities including accounting, finance, legal administration and management information systems which are not considered separate operating segments.
 The accounting policies of the reportable segments are the same as those described in Note 2.
 There is no intersegment activity.